Nmuckler/GameEngine/README.txt

 After program is running you can:

 control the actor with the A and D arrow keys.
+Press both to fly (this is the chrod)

 Press P button to pause
 Press space bar to jump